Police: Dubuque teen pulls gun during drug deal, robs dealer, dealer's sister

-Police said they apprehended a teen robbery suspect at gunpoint early this morning in Dubuque.
+Police said they apprehended a teen robbery suspect at gunpoint early Wednesday in Dubuque.

-Blake Ott, 17, of 2825 Washington St., was arrested by police at approximately 12:54 a.m. today in the 2000 block of Jackson Street after a lengthy foot pursuit, according to court documents.
+Blake Ott, 17, of 2825 Washington St., was arrested by police at about 12:55 a.m.
+Wednesday in the 2000 block of Jackson Street after a lengthy foot pursuit, according to court documents.

 Ott faces charges of two counts of first-degree robbery, going armed with intent, interference with official acts with a firearm, possession of marijuana, unlawful possession of a prescription drug, possession of drug paraphernalia, carrying weapons and being a minor using tobacco.

-Documents state that Alexzandria R. Strong, 20, of 2065 Pasadena Drive, No. 2, told police that at 11:25 p.m.
-Tuesday, she gave her 13-year-old brother a ride to the 1800 block of Central Avenue.
+Documents state that Alexzandria R. Strong, 20, of Dubuque, told police that she gave her 13-year-old brother a ride to the 1800 block of Central Avenue at 11:25 p.m.
+Tuesday.
 Her brother had arranged to meet with Ott to sell him marijuana.

 Strong told authorities that Ott approached the vehicle with money in his hand.
 He then asked to smell the marijuana and attempted to snatch it from Strong’s brother.

-Ott told authorities, “You guys got me” and “I’m going to prison” when read his Miranda warnings, court documents state.
+Ott told authorities, “You guys got me,” and “I’m going to prison,” court documents state.